Probate Attorneys in Houston Preventing Costly Probate Headaches

 - Name beneficiaries on your other accounts: Not all assets have to go through a trust.
 When you name beneficiaries on your bank account, stocks, retirement accounts, insurance policies, and pension, these are payable to the beneficiary or beneficiaries upon your death without going through probate.

 - Hold property jointly: To prevent your real estate from going through the probate process, you and your significant other can legally put both of your names on deeds, titles, and any associated documents.
-In the event of your passing, your significant other will automatically receive the property.
+In the event of your passing, your significant other will automatically receive the personal property.

 Our duties might include: